Shadow dependent phenomenology framework for rotating black hole metric

-To mathematically bridge this local thermodynamic regime with the asymptotic optical regime, we inject the globally valid mass-shadow inversion mapping $M = \mathcal{M}(R_{sh}, a)$ explicitly proven via the Implicit Function Theorem as shown in Section \ref{sec:ShadowFormulation}.
-The composition of these diffeomorphisms generates a transformation of the horizon coordinate strictly in terms of the optical boundary:

-Consequently, the surface gravity and, by extension, the Hawking temperature structurally decouple from the unobservable bare mass.
-The local horizon temperature transforms into a globally well-defined macroscopic function of the shadow radius:
+In standard formulations, $\kappa$ is parameterized by the bare mass $M$, spin $a$, and horizon radius $r_h$.
+By injecting the globally valid mass-shadow inversion mapping $M = \mathcal{M}(R_{sh}, a, \chi_k)$ derived in Section \ref{sec:ShadowFormulation}, the horizon coordinate transforms as $r_h = \mathcal{R}_h(R_{sh}, a, \chi_k)$.
+Consequently, the surface gravity decouples from the unobservable bare mass, allowing the local horizon temperature to be expressed as a macroscopic function of the shadow radius,

-This establishes the fundamental thermodynamic-optical duality: the geometric temperature of the Killing horizon is phenomenologically constrained by the critical photon sphere defining $R_{sh}$ Eq. \ref{eq:generic_Rsh}.
+This establishes the thermodynamic-optical duality where the geometric temperature is phenomenologically constrained by the critical photon sphere defining $R_{sh}$.